 Introduce your book choice and discuss the author and illustrator.
-Picture-walk through the book and children describe the illustrations.
+Picture-walk through the book and children describe the illustrations and make predictions.
 As you read, children indicate where text begins on each page.
 Pause to briefly explain new vocabulary as it is introduced.
-Ask questions about the story.
+Discuss the relationship between the illustrations and the text.
+Ask and answer questions about the story.